notkingsley/vanity/README.md

 This is work in progress, so I'd expect a lot of changes to come.
 **Vanity** is *NOT* production ready, (and is indeed not intended for such purposes), see [Redis](https://redis.io) instead.

-The similarities with Redis are, in fact, coincidental: I came up with something entirely different, then after a few million years of evolution, it ended up looking like Redis, so I figured I'd just go with it.
+The similarities with Redis are, in fact, coincidental: I came up with something entirely different, then after a few million years of evolution, it ended up looking like Redis, so I figured I'd just model it after Redis.